Miesha Tate: Fighting style

+Sponsorships

+In 2014, Tate became the second MMA fighter (after Donald Cerrone) to join NASCAR driver Kevin Harvick's KHI Management company.
+Afterward, Tate gained sponsorship deals with NASCAR and Budweiser.

-Multi-media appearances and sponsorships
+Multi-media appearances

+Film

 Tate appears in the award-winning mixed martial arts documentary Fight Life.
 The film is directed by James Z. Feng and was released in 2013.
 The film's DVD bonus materials include a featurette on Tate and boyfriend Bryan Caraway.

+In 2015, Tate was announced as a cast member of the feature film Fight Valley, which follows women competing in an underground fight club.

+Magazines

+In 2013, Tate posed nude for ESPN’s The Body Issue magazine.
+Tate appeared in the issue because she wanted to challenge views about women in combat sports:

+One of the biggest common misperceptions about women’s mixed martial arts is that we’re not feminine.
+So for me it’s important to show that women in this sport are comfortable about their bodies, that we’re pretty and carry ourselves as women — and we can also turn it up a notch in the cage.

+Tate appeared on the December 2013 cover of Fitness Gurls magazine, which labeled Tate "the most beautiful woman in MMA".

+Video games

 Tate is featured as a playable character in the video game EA Sports UFC.
-In 2015, Tate was announced as a cast member of the feature film Fight Valley, which follows women competing in an underground fight club.

-She appeared nude in the 2013 ESPN Body Issue, and also appeared on the December 2013 cover of Fitness Gurls magazine, which labeled Tate "the most beautiful woman in MMA."

-In 2014, Tate became the second MMA fighter (after Donald Cerrone) to join NASCAR driver Kevin Harvick's KHI Management company.
-Afterward, Tate gained sponsorship deals with NASCAR and Budweiser.
+Podcasts

 As of September 2021, Tate co-hosts the show Throwing Down With Renee and Miesha on Sirius XM with Renee Paquette.

+Television

 In 2022, Tate was the winner of third season of Celebrity Big Brother, in which she won four Head of Household competitions.

 Personal life

 Tate is a fan of the Seattle Seahawks.
 Tate attended Central Washington University, where she met her ex-boyfriend Bryan Caraway.
 In 2014, Tate was credited by Caraway with saving the life of his mother, Chris Caraway, when she suffered an asthma attack while scuba diving, stopped breathing and became completely unresponsive.

 On September 5, 2016, she helped carry a six-year-old girl with a broken arm while hiking in Nevada.

-On January 1, 2018, Tate announced that she was in a relationship with fellow MMA fighter Johnny Nuñez.
+On January 1, 2018, Tate announced that she is in a relationship with fellow MMA fighter Johnny Nuñez.
 On June 4, 2018, she gave birth to their daughter, Amaia Nevaeh Nuñez.
-On December 25, 2019, Tate announced that she was pregnant with their second child.
 On June 14, 2020, she gave birth to their son, Daxton Wylder Nuñez.

+Tate is a political conservative and has been a Trump supporter since before his first presidency.